 Our Articles provide that the chairperson of the board is appointed by the members of the board of directors and serves as chairperson of the board throughout his or her term as a director, unless resolved otherwise by the board of directors.
-Under the Companies Law, the chief executive officer (or any relative of the chief executive officer) may not serve as the chairperson of the board of directors, and the chairperson (or any relative of the chairperson) may not be vested with authorities of the chief executive officer without shareholder approval, for periods of up to three years each, consisting of a majority vote of the shares present and voting at a shareholders meeting, provided that either:
+Under the Companies Law, if the chief executive officer (or any relative thereof, or subordinate employee) will be nominated to serve as the chairperson of the board of directors, and the chairperson it will be subject to a shareholder approval in a special disinterested majority vote.